Deploy a Secure Kubernetes Gateway

 Select

-to save load balancer configuration. -
+Save and Exitto save load balancer configuration. -

-Verify that the javascript challenge is applied.
+Verify that the JavaScript challenge is applied.
 Enter your domain URL from a browser.
-The javascript challenge default page appears for 3000 milliseconds before loading the hipster website.
+The JavaScript challenge default page appears for 3000 milliseconds before loading the hipster website.

 -